Jyothikayy/breastCancer_nueral_network/README.md

 The dataset is divided into training and testing sets (e.g., 80% training, 20% testing).
 The model is trained on the training set using batch training or mini-batch training with a specified number of epochs.
 During training, the model's performance is monitored using validation data to prevent overfitting.

-## Evaluation Metrics

-The performance of the breast cancer classifier is evaluated using:
-- Accuracy: Percentage of correctly classified samples
--
 ## Usage

 To use the breast cancer classifier: